Audit URLs for SEO Using ahrefs Backlink API Data

-Here’s a step-by-step SEO tutorial for a Python script that retrieves and analyzes domain data using Ahrefs’ API.
-This tutorial will help SEOs, webmasters, and data analysts monitor domain metrics like broken backlinks, total backlinks, and domain rating.
+This step-by-step SEO tutorial shows a Python script that retrieves and analyzes domain data using the Ahrefs API.
+It helps SEOs, webmasters, and data analysts monitor metrics such as broken backlinks, total backlinks, and domain rating.

-Note: This script requires an Ahrefs API key.
-For large-scale or fast data needs, paid APIs are recommended, while free API options might involve rate limits or delays.
-With an Ahrefs account, you can get started by obtaining your API key.
+Note: The script requires an Ahrefs API key.
+For large-scale or high-speed requests, use a paid API plan; free options may impose rate limits or delays.
+Obtain your API key from your Ahrefs account.

 Requirements and Assumptions

-• Basic Python Knowledge: Ensure that Python 3 is installed and you’re comfortable with Python syntax.
-Alternatively, you can use a notebook like Google Colab.
+- Basic Python Knowledge: Ensure Python 3 is installed and you’re familiar with Python syntax.
+Alternatively, use a notebook such as Google Colab.

-• CSV File of Domains: A CSV file, domains.csv, containing a column named domains with URLs to analyze.
+- CSV File of Domains: A CSV file named

 Step 1: Install Required Libraries

-The script relies on pandas and requests for data handling and API requests.
-Install these libraries with:
+The script requires pandas and requests for data handling and API calls.
+Install them with:

 !pip3 install pandas requests